 Securing international admission these days is highly competitive especially due to increase in the number of scholars who wish to study abroad yearly.

-How then can one be sure or at least be convinced he or she stands a chance amidst competition?
+How can one be certain, or at least be persuaded, that he or she has a chance in the midst of competition?
 Find out from this masterpiece I put together after a lot of research.